 Muslim Interscholastic Tournament:

 MIST has revived many MSAs who have had membership problems.
 It has also helped new MSAs keep high meeting attendance.
 High school students can get very excited about MIST.
 If you want to have a team join MIST, the first thing you should do is print registration and competition information.
 You should also contact us if you want a MIST representative to come out and give your MSA a presentation.
 Forming a MIST team and getting involved with MIST can keep your MSA busy for months.
 If you do decide to have a MIST team, make sure you meet with your team regularly.
 MSA meetings are perfect for this purpose.
 Make sure you go through the explanation of the theme, as well as registration and competition rules with your team as a whole.
 This will help them get excited.

 Also, if you have more than two people interested in a particular competition, you should have a mini competition within your MSA to determine the best two people who should join the regional tournament for that competition.

 One of the other ways to get your students excited about MIST is to establish Lettering Criteria.
 It is duly noted that MIST takes a lot of time and commitment on behalf of those who choose to participate.
 It is also noteworthy that you will need a point submitting process for your lettering criteria and a person who is responsible for keeping track of the points.

 However much work MIST may take, the testimonials make it clear that it is certainly worth it.
-It is a year-round goal for members that will keep the students involved, in attendance, and yearning to learn more about Islam.
+It is a year-round goal for members that will keep the students involved, in attendance, and excited to learn more about Islam, Muslims, and themselves.

 Most high schools host a multicultural day, where the various foods, dances, and festivities from the ethnicities of the members of the student body are represented.
 MSAs have found great success in educating their school about Islam and other cultures through this activity.